THE ROSWELL INCIDENT

 of them.
 Within a few days she was transferred to England.

-between witnesses and believers and skeptics.
-It was natural then that
+and furious debate between witnesses and believers and skeptics.
+It was

-a Roswell UFO Museum and Research centre would become a major attraction.
+natural then that a Roswell UFO Museum and Research centre would become

-Research Centre.
-The exhibits include information on Roswell, crop circles,
+the Museum and Research Centre.
+The exhibits include information on Roswell,

-sightings, Area 51, ancient astronauts and abductions.
-Organizers have
+crop circles, sightings, Area 51, ancient astronauts and abductions.
+Organizers

-purposely designed the museum exhibits to take the subject seriously and
+have purposely designed the museum exhibits to take the subject seriously

 into this phenonemon with gusto and visitors will find images of aliens